bilibilifaker/safe_platform/README.md

 # safe_platform
-# use openssl git and protobuf
+# use openssl git ssh and protobuf